Callidus2000/Dracoon/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
+I'm currently preparing a CONTRIBUTE File with further insights to help with the module logic.
+Until then simply

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)